MycoGlobe

 Healthy mushroom mycelium appears as a vibrant, dense, and white web-like network that radiates vitality and growth.
 Its texture is velvety and uniform, exhibiting a consistent and smooth surface across the substrate.
 Underneath this surface, the mycelium forms intricate branching structures, resembling fine threads or veins that extend to colonize the entire substrate.
 In the absence of contaminants, such as mold or bacteria, the mycelium maintains its pristine white coloration, indicating robust and vigorous growth.
 This flourishing mycelial network serves as the foundation for future mushroom development, promising a successful and bountiful harvest in the cultivation process.

-Jars with Healthy Mycelium growth!
+Healthy Mycelium

 Mushrooms